 Property and equipment are stated at historical cost less accumulated depreciation.
 Repairs and maintenance costs that do not extend the useful life or improve the related assets are expensed as incurred.
-Depreciation and amortization is computed using the straight-line method over the estimated useful lives of the assets.
+Depreciation is computed using the straight-line method over the estimated useful lives of the assets.
 The estimated useful life of each asset category is as follows:

 Computer equipment 2-3 years

 Furniture and fixtures 3 years

 Leasehold improvements Lesser of lease term or estimated useful life

-Computer software 2-3 years
+Computer software 2-5 years

 Capitalized internal-use software costs 2-3 years

-When there are indicators of potential impairment, we evaluate the recoverability of the carrying values by comparing the carrying amount of the applicable asset group to the estimated undiscounted future cash flows expected to be generated by the asset group over the remaining life of the primary long-lived asset in that group plus any residual value.
-If the carrying amount of the asset group exceeds its estimated undiscounted future net cash flows plus residual value, an impairment charge is recognized based on the amount by which the carrying value of the long-lived assets exceeds the fair value of those assets.
-We did not incur any long-lived impairment charges for the three and nine months ended September 30, 2020 and 2019.
+When there are indicators of potential impairment, we evaluate the recoverability of the carrying values by comparing the carrying amount of the applicable asset group to the estimated undiscounted future cash flows expected to be generated by the asset group over the remaining useful life of the primary asset in the asset group.
+If the carrying amount of the asset group exceeds its estimated undiscounted future net cash flows, an impairment charge is recognized based on the amount by which the carrying value of the long-lived assets exceeds the fair value of the assets.
+We did not incur any long-lived impairment charges for the three months ended March 31, 2021 and 2020.